chc-scripts/my-scripts-for-Illustrator/README.md

 Cotation
 -----------------------------------------------------------------------------------------------------
 	The script allows you to add in Adobe Illustrator:
-    	- a horizontal and / or vertical dimension to the selection of an objet or a group of objects.
+    	- a horizontal and / or vertical dimension to the selection of an object or a group of objects
-    	- or an aligned dimension to the direct selection of segment
+    	- or an aligned dimension to the direct selection of a segment.

 		It allows to choose also (in particular via a real-time preview):
 		- the scale
 		- the position of the dimension (above, below, etc.)
-		- the position of the reference of the quotation value for small objects
+		- the position of the reference of the dimension value for small objects
 		- the symbol used
-		- the color of the quotation
+		- the color of the dimension
 		- the length of the attachment lines
 		- the unit
 		- the size of the dimensions and all its components (value, symbol, attachment lines, dimension lines).

 CotationPhoto
 -----------------------------------------------------------------------------------------------------